sst/sst/www/docs/constructs/App.md

 Prior to [v0.42.0](https://github.com/serverless-stack/serverless-stack/releases/tag/v0.42.0), there was a single `setDefaultFunctionProps` function that could be called from anywhere and overwrote some parameters and merged others.
 This created some confusion as it was not obvious which parameters were being merged.

-In v0.42.0, `setDefaultFunctionProps` was updated so it can only be called at the beginning of your app, _before_ any stacks have been added.
+In v0.42.0, `setDefaultFunctionProps` was updated so it can only be called at the beginning of your app, _before_ any stack with functions have been added.
 It'll throw an error if it's called after adding them.

 Additionally, the two following functions were added; [`addDefaultFunctionPermissions`](#adddefaultfunctionpermissions) and [`addDefaultFunctionEnv`](#adddefaultfunctionenv).
 These can be called from anywhere and be used to progressively add more permissions or environment variables to your defaults.